Cat9kEVPN/cat9k-evpn-ansible/README.md

 It is recommended to run the project in the virtual environment.

-Below you can find installation steps for Linux (ubuntu) server
+Below you can find installation steps for Linux (ubuntu) server:

 * Install python3
 ```